BZhang-ucsd/CS15Lwi22/lab-report-5-week-10.md

 We will be selecting two of the tests to discuss the reason of their different result.
 In this case:
-- In `test-case/567`, Lab 9 implementation prints out empty bracket, where My Implementation prints out `[not a link]` which is not suppose to printed
+- In `test-case/567`, Lab 9 implementation prints out empty bracket`[]`, where My Implementation prints out `[not a link]` which is not suppose to printed.

 From visual studio preview, we can tell that the only valid link shoule be `/url1`, so both implementation is incorrect.
 ![WeChat Screenshot_20220311052243](https://user-images.githubusercontent.com/97600878/157875077-5301ef80-32ee-497b-bc93-c23bbe9153c8.png)

-- In `test-case/573`, Lab 9 implementation prints out [/url], where My Implementation prints out empty bracket.
+- In `test-case/573`, Lab 9 implementation prints out `[/url]`, where My Implementation prints out empty bracket `[]`.

 From visual studio preview, we can tell that there is no valid link, so nothing should be printed.
 Lab 9 implementation is incorrect.

 ![WeChat Screenshot_20220311052613](https://user-images.githubusercontent.com/97600878/157876795-ee7e7c99-0caf-4b70-a5a2-c96606bac778.png)

+## Fixing
+- For test case 567
+Since Both implementation is incorrect, I will be focus on my implementation:
+The symptom of the bug is printed out `[not a link]` which are not suppose to print and it does not print out the valid link `[/url]`